Chapter 6 GitHub/git Resources

 Step 4: Branch

 With this workflow, all new work is done on a branch, so it’s important to remember to create a new branch before you begin working.
-Once the work is complete, a pull request is submitted and if all goes well the new code will be merged into the master branch of the project on GitHub.
+Once the work is complete, a pull request is submitted and if all goes well the new code will be merged into the main branch of the project on GitHub.

 When you’re ready to start working on something new, create a new branch.
 Do not reuse a merged branch.
 Each “fix” should get its own branch and be deleted after it’s been merged.

 To create a branch, click on the button shown below:

 Give your new branch a meaningful name.
 For example, if you intend to add a faceting example to the histogram chapter, you might call your branch

 add_hist_facet.
 Leave the “Sync branch with remote” box checked.
 Thereby you will not only create a local branch but also a remote branch on origin, and the local branch will be set up to track the remote branch.
 In short, they will be linked and git will take note of any changes on the other.